Funding opportunity

 As such, applicants for UKRI funding may be asked to demonstrate how their proposed projects will comply with our approach and expectation towards TR&I, identifying potential risks and the relevant controls you will put in place to help proportionately reduce these risks.

-Further guidance and information about TR&I – including where applicants can find additional support.
+Further guidance and information about TR&I – including where you can find additional support.

 What we're looking for